heykush/DINO-Automate/README.md

 # DINO-Automate
-Here's the automation of Dino game in both light and dark theme>
+Here's the automation of Dino game in both light and dark theme.

 First install module
 1.pip install pyautogui